 - There are many variations of risotto.

-- Add a protein, like seared scallops, shrimp, diced chicken, cook sausage.
+- Add a protein, like seared scallops, shrimp, diced chicken, cook sausage, or meat.

 Recipe Ingredients

-This ingredient list reflects risotto in the style of Milan, Italy. called Milanese.
+This ingredient list reflects risotto in the style of Milan, Italy, called Milanese.
 It's an incredible Italian rice dish.
-It's also called risotto alla milanese.
-Switch out the peas and saffron and you'll have a basic risotto.
+It's also called Risotto alla Milanese.

 - Chicken broth: This is a good place to use homemade.
 If you buy your broth, buy low sodium and read labels to get a good quality broth.
 Look in the freezer section too.

-- Saffron: Saffron is a beautiful red color and looks like threads.
+- Saffron: The king of spices.
+Saffron is a beautiful red color and looks like threads.
 It's the most expensive spice in the world, sold in very small amounts.
 Good thing is you only need a little bit for the recipe.
 It gives this recipe the beautiful golden color and flavor.

 - Oil: good quality extra virgin olive oil shines in risotto.
 Here is the olive oil always in my pantry.